openstack/training-guides/doc/upstream-training/source/slides/workflow-setup-git-and-commit-messages.rst

 Exercise 2
 ==========

-Write a summary line for each of the following scenarios:
+Write a summary line for each bug, blueprint, and story you created during our task tracking exercises.

-- Someone left a print statement that was used for testing during development that is being added to the logs
-- There are unused arguments being passed into a method that is used in several different files

-Share both in our IRC channel.
+Share them in our IRC channel.

 Exercise 3
 ==========

-Write a commit message body to expand on each of the following summary lines.
+Write a commit message body to expand on two of the  summary lines you just wrote.
 Feel free to make up details to make the context more realistic.

-Share your favorite in IRC.
+Share them  in IRC.

-- Minimize database queries
-- Added unit tests to cover untested methods

 Exercise 4
 ==========

-Write a commit message for the bug you created during our earlier exercise.
-Include a summary line, body, and the required exernal references along with any optional external references you think it may benefit from.
+Put the pieces together and finish your commit message!
+Make sure to include the summary line, body, and the required external references along with any optional external references you think it may benefit from.

-Share the commit message with one or two people at your table.
+Share the commit message with someone sitting next to you.
 Give them feedback on their commit messages.